Watermarking LLM Agent Trajectories

 \subsection{Watermark Injection}

-\mypara{Hook Action Design} Based on whether depending on the context, hook actions can be categorized into two types: \emph{standalone} and \emph{contextual}.
+\mypara{Hook Action Design} Depending on the context, hook actions can be categorized into two types: \emph{standalone} and \emph{contextual}.
 Standalone watermarks insert hook actions that are semantically independent and can be placed at arbitrary positions within a trajectory.
 For example, in code agents, we can inject a \texttt{pwd} command to query the current working directory.
-Standalone schemes are simpler to implement and easier for LLM to learn (as shown in Section~\ref{sec:evaluation}).
+Standalone schemes are simpler to implement and easier for LLMs to learn (as shown in Section~\ref{sec:evaluation}).
 In contrast, contextual schemes produce natural patterns that are harder to identify through manual inspection.
 In both cases, LLM-based generation achieves diverse surface forms across trajectories, encompassing varied phrasings, argument orderings, and stylistic choices.
 This diversity enhances stealthiness compared to rule-based approaches.

-For each dataset, we design hook actions drawn from its existing action distribution.
-The hook action details are shown in Appendix~\ref{app:watermark_details}.
+For each dataset, we design hook actions drawn from its existing action distribution; their concrete instantiations are summarized in Table~\ref{tab:watermarks}, with corresponding generation prompts deferred to Appendix~\ref{app:watermark_details}.
 We use an auxiliary LLM to generate hook actions.
 The auxiliary LLM generates standalone actions without any contextual input.
 Contextual watermarks, by contrast, insert hook actions conditioned on specific trajectory elements.
 In the example of file existence check after creation, the auxiliary LLM receives the file path from the preceding creation step.